tomatrow/tomatrow.github.io/_drafts/inital-blog-setup.md

 date: 2017-10-08
 ---

-# How I made this site (or how to follow several tutorials)

 ## Separation of Concerns

-I made a distinction between *content* and *implementation*m, as one does.
+I made a distinction between *content* and *implementation*, as one does.

 ### Content